-Netgear has designed the WAX214 (opens in new tab) to be surprisingly simple to set up and install at either your office or in your home.
-While it may not allow for as many concurrent users as more expensive options, it’s an affordable solution that supports Wi-Fi 6 and works just as well in a large home as it does in an office.
-The WAX214 includes mounting brackets on its underside as it should be placed either high up on a wall or ideally, on the ceiling.
+Netgear has designed the WAX214 (opens in new tab) to be surprisingly simple to set up and install at your office or home.
+While it may not allow for as many concurrent users as more expensive options, it’s an affordable solution that supports Wi-Fi 6 and works just as well in a large home as in an office.
+The WAX214 includes mounting brackets on its underside, as it should be placed either high up on a wall or, ideally, on the ceiling.
 It’s worth noting that this unit doesn’t come with a power adapter as it supports Power over Ethernet (PoE).
-As such you’ll need either a PoE switch or a PoE injector to power the device using a LAN cable.
-The WAX214 is a dual-band WAP with support for both 2.4GHz and 5GHz and Netgear says it can handle up to 128 devices simultaneously.
+Using a LAN cable, you’ll need a PoE switch or injector to power the device.
+The WAX214 is a dual-band WAP with support for both 2.4GHz and 5GHz, and Netgear says it can handle up to 128 devices simultaneously.

 Read the full review: Netgear WAX214 WiFi 6 PoE+ Access Point (opens in new tab)

-The WAX610D (opens in new tab) WAP from Zyxel can be either wall or ceiling mounted to reliably bring WiFi 6 to your home office or business.
-The device itself is made from quality components and Zyxel has included a few extras like an anti-noise spreader, surge and ESD protection and a 4G/5G filter to minimize interference from cellular networks.
-The WAX610D also packs in a powerful quad-core CPU, two Ethernet ports (one at 2.5Gbps) and best-in-class internal antennas.
-While it may be priced slightly higher than the competition, the WAX610D can be managed remotely via an app and a free cloud service.
+The WAX610D (opens in new tab) WAP from Zyxel can be wall or ceiling-mounted to bring WiFi 6 to your home office or business reliably.
+The device itself is made from quality components.
+Zyxel has included extras like an anti-noise spreader, surge and ESD protection, and a 4G/5G filter to minimize interference from cellular networks.
+The WAX610D also packs a powerful quad-core CPU, two Ethernet ports (one at 2.5Gbps), and best-in-class internal antennas.
+While it may be slightly higher than the competition, the WAX610D can be managed remotely via an app and a free cloud service.

 Read the full review: Zyxel WAX610D WiFi 6 PoE Access Point (opens in new tab)

-Although Wi-Fi 6 may be the latest and greatest, Wi-Fi 5 still has a lot to offer and the 240AC (opens in new tab) from Cisco is a well-built and affordable WAP to meet the needs of most users.
-The 240AC sports a Qualcomm quad-core CPU with 1GB of RAM and 256MB of Flash memory and Cisco says that up to 400 clients can use this WAP at the same time.
-Wall mounting holes can be found at the base of the unit and it also ships with a flat Ethernet cable to power it when connected to a PoE Ethernet switch.
+Although Wi-Fi 6 may be the latest and greatest, Wi-Fi 5 still has a lot to offer, and the 240AC (opens in new tab) from Cisco is a well-built and affordable WAP to meet the needs of most users.
+The 240AC sports a Qualcomm quad-core CPU with 1GB of RAM and 256MB of Flash memory, and Cisco says that up to 400 clients can use this WAP simultaneously.
+Wall mounting holes can be found at the unit's base, and it also ships with a flat Ethernet cable to power it when connected to a PoE Ethernet switch.
 This WAP’s range can also be extended further when paired with the company’s 142AC mesh extender.

 Read the full review: Cisco 240AC Wi-Fi 5 Access Point (opens in new tab)

 With the EAP660HD, TP-Link refreshes its small and home office product line with Wi-Fi 6 technology.
 The access point featuring remote management and high-gain antennas comes in an imposing plastic case.
 It feels solid and accommodates eight antennas for the two radio bands the EAP660HD serves.
-A quad-core Qualcomm CPU and generous amount of memory guarantees good responsiveness.
-It supports up to 16 SSIDs and multiple concurrent connections streaming video content with very little packet drops.
+A quad-core Qualcomm CPU and a generous amount of memory guarantee good responsiveness.
+It supports up to 16 SSIDs and multiple concurrent connections streaming video content with very few packet drops.

-But where the EAP660HD really shines is with the software and tech support that TP-Link provides.
-First, it is very easy to access the AP remotely even across the Internet thanks to the Omada Cloud application.
-The AP software is regularly updated when potential vulnerabilities are found and an easy-to-use mobile application is available both for Android and iPhone.
-Its main drawback is not using the Wi-Fi 6 to its full potential as the EAP660HD uses an 80MHz bandwidth for the 5GHz band.
+But where the EAP660HD shines is with the software and tech support that TP-Link provides.
+First, it is very easy to access the AP remotely, even across the Internet, thanks to the Omada Cloud application.
+The AP software is regularly updated when potential vulnerabilities are found, and an easy-to-use mobile application is available both for Android and iPhone.
+Its main drawback is not using the Wi-Fi 6 to its full potential, as the EAP660HD uses an 80MHz bandwidth for the 5GHz band.